The Quickstart Multilingual module allows you to provide your content in multiple languages.

 - Navigate to Structure > Block Layout from your admin toolbar.

-- Decide which region you would like to place your Language Switcher block (Content Top is recommended) and click on "Place block".
+- Decide which region you would like to place your Language Switcher block (Content Region is recommended if only select pages will be multilingual, and Header 2 is recommended if you are planning on making your entire site multilingual) and click on "Place block".

 - Type "language" into the search filter and click "Place block" for the Language Switcher block.

 - Under "Language selection", select the language(s) you would like to include (be sure to include English as well).

 - If you are only translating specific pages on your site, and not the whole site, be sure to restrict the block to those pages for clarity to the end user.
 Your site will appear broken if the user tries to switch languages and nothing happens to the page they're viewing (the page has no translations).